siddhantpardhi/Serri-Youtube-API/Readme.md

 ## 🚀 Features

-- Polls YouTube API every 10 seconds to fetch the latest videos.
+- Polls YouTube API every 10(user can customize this) seconds to fetch the latest videos.
 - Stores video details (title, description, thumbnails, publishedAt) in MongoDB.
 - REST API to retrieve videos in paginated form (sorted by published date).
 - Full-text search API on title and description.